bijukunjummen/generic-app-chart/README.md

 ## Usage

-Consider a simple Java application for which I have a docker image available [here](https://hub.docker.com/r/bijukunjummen/sample-backend-app/) - https://hub.docker.com/r/bijukunjummen/sample-backend-app/.
-This is a simple Spring Boot applicaiton that exposes its endpoint at port 8082 by default.
+Consider a simple Java application for which I have a docker image available [here](https://hub.docker.com/r/bijukunjummen/sample-boot-knative-app/) - https://hub.docker.com/r/bijukunjummen/sample-boot-knative-app/.
+This is a simple Spring Boot applicaiton.
 This helm chart will help with deploying/upgrading such an application in a Kubernetes environment with the following features:

 1. It installs a deployment to manage the set of pods with a readiness probe and liveness probes
 1. It installs a HPA to manage the scaling of pods based on load